Skip to main content

 Learning outcomes

-Student is able to
+Student is able to:

-- solve trigonometrical problems
+- solve other equations and trigonometrical problems

 Implementation and methods of teaching